Purple group — UNITS OF VOLUME WITH LAST LETTER CHANGED

 Actually belongs to: PAYMENT METHODS

-CHECK seems like it belongs to OBFUSCATE due to its meaning of verify, but it's actually a payment method
+CHECK can imply verify, but it's a payment method

 These words look like they belong in one group but actually fit somewhere else entirely.